 Recently, the Honourable Steven Clark, Minister of Municipal Affairs and Housing, publicly talked about his desire to expand the Greenbelt.
-This document sets out the requirements and next steps that would be most effective in achieving this goal.
+This document sets out the requirements and next steps that would be most effective in achieving this goal from the perspective of the endorsing organizations and individuals who have helped create, protect and celebrate the Greenbelt.